(2025) Tax Prep for Financial Advisors: Don't Forget These Three Crucial Components

 Claiming the standard deduction is usually the easier way to do taxes, but if your client has a lot of itemized deductions, add them up and compare them to the standard deduction for their filing status.

-In the example above, this couple is on a Marketplace health insurance plan and paying roughly $13,000 annually in premiums.
-They have additional healthcare expenses that qualify as deductible expenditures totaling $4,577, meaning their total medical tax deduction amount is $17,577.
+For example, let's say a couple is on a Marketplace health insurance plan and paying roughly $15,000 annually in premiums.
+They have additional healthcare expenses that qualify as deductible expenditures totaling $5,007, meaning their total medical tax deduction amount is $20,007.
 Let’s say their adjusted gross income (AGI) is $173,340.
-7.5% of their AGI is $13,000, so of their $17,577 in deductible medical expenditures, they can deduct $4,577.
+7.5% of their AGI is $13,000, so of their $20,007 in deductible medical expenditures, they can deduct $7,006.

-In this example, the couple has employer-subsidized premiums, so they pay no premiums and their overall expenses are very low (roughly $7,000).
-Meaning, that they don’t have enough in qualified deductible expenditures for medical costs to make it worthwhile to itemize those costs, and instead take the standard deduction.
+Let's look at an example where the standard deduction is the better option because a household doesn't have high medical costs that are tax deductible.
+Let's say the same couple as above, with an AGI of $173,340, has employer-subsidized premiums, so they pay no premiums and have $5,007 in healthcare expenses that qualify as deductible expenditures. $5,700 is less than their standard itemized tax deduction of $13,000, so they don’t have enough in qualified deductible expenditures for medical costs to make it worthwhile to itemize those costs, and instead take the standard deduction.

 IRMAA

 For clients already on Medicare or who are reaching Medicare eligibility soon, IRMAA is a factor you and your clients will want to consider.
 The income-related monthly adjustment amount (IRMAA) is based on a client’s tax filing status, the current year’s adjustment amount, and their modified adjusted gross income from two years prior.
-In 2024, the standard base monthly premium for Part B is $174.90.
-For Part D, clients will pay the premium of their chosen drug plan, and an additional IRMAA surcharge, if applicable.
-To calculate 2024 IRMAA, which is added to these base premiums, the Social Security Administration (SSA) will look at your client’s tax return from 2022.
+In 2025, the standard base monthly premium for Part B is $185.
+For Part D, your client will pay their chosen plan’s premium, plus a potential income adjustment of up to $85.80.
+To calculate your client’s 2025 IRMAA, which is added to these base premiums, the Social Security Administration (SSA) will look at their tax return from 2023.
 Their Medicare premiums and IRMAA determination are sent to them every year in the fall.
-Below is a table of expected total costs, which include both the base amount and the IRMAA charge.
+Below is a table of expected total costs, which include both the base amount and IRMAA charge:

 These costs impact your client’s financial plan, so it’s better to be proactive and plan for them in advance.
 If your client has a few years until they enroll in Medicare, they might want to take steps now to control their modified adjusted gross income (MAGI) and potentially limit IRMAA.